-We have a history of operating losses and at December 31, 2018, we had an accumulated deficit of \$215.0 million.
-Our ability to achieve profitability will be influenced by many factors, including, among others, the level and timing of future revenues and expenditures; development, commercialization and market acceptance of our products; competing technologies and market developments; regulatory requirements and delays; ability to attract and retain key personnel; and pending litigation.
+We have a history of incurring net losses and at December 31, 2019, we had an accumulated deficit of \$223.3 million.
+During the year ended December 31, 2019, we incurred a net loss of \$8.2 million.
+Our ability to achieve profitability will be influenced by many factors, including, among others, the level and timing of future revenues and expenditures; development, commercialization, market acceptance and availability and supply of our products; competing technologies and market developments; regulatory requirements and delays; and ability to attract and retain key personnel.
 As a result, we may continue to incur operating losses for the foreseeable future.
 These losses will continue to have an adverse impact on our stockholders' equity, and we may never achieve or sustain profitability.

-We will need additional financing to satisfy our anticipated future liquidity requirements, which financing may not be available on favorable terms at the time it is needed and which could reduce our operational and strategic flexibility.
+We may need additional financing to satisfy our anticipated future liquidity requirements, which financing may not be available on favorable terms at the time it is needed and which could reduce our operational and strategic flexibility.

-We have substantial operating expenses associated with the sales and marketing of our products.
-Although it is difficult for us to predict our future liquidity requirements, we believe that our cash and cash equivalents balance of approximately \$6.8 million, as of December 31, 2018, together with existing credit availability and \$10.0 million in availability under our Second Amended and Restated Credit Facility dated March 29, 2019 will be sufficient to meet our anticipated cash requirements through the end of March 2020.
-Although we recently increased availability under our Second Amended and Restated Credit Agreement, we still believe we may require additional funds to fund our future operations and business strategy.
+Although it is difficult for us to predict our future liquidity requirements, we believe that our cash and cash equivalents balance of approximately \$5.2 million as of December 31, 2019, together with our existing credit availability under our Second Amended and Restated Credit Agreement, will be sufficient to meet our anticipated cash requirements through at least the end of March 2021.
+Although we have availability under our Second Amended and Restated Credit Agreement, this credit facility expires March 31, 2021 and all of our indebtedness thereunder matures on such date.
+While we intend to extend the maturity date of this facility and our outstanding indebtedness, no assurance can be provided that we will do so or on terms that are favorable to us.
+In addition, we may require additional funds to fund our future operations and business strategy prior to March 2021.
 Accordingly, there is no assurance that we will not need or seek additional funding.
 We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.
 We may seek to raise additional funds through various sources, such as equity and debt financings, additional debt restructurings or refinancings, or through strategic collaborations and license agreements.
 We can give no assurances that we will be able to secure additional sources of funds to support our operations, or if such funds are available to us, that such additional financing will be sufficient to meet our needs or on terms acceptable to us.
 This is particularly true if economic and market conditions deteriorate.
 Any failure by us to raise additional funds on terms favorable to us, or at all, could result in our inability to pay our expenses as they come due, limit our ability to expand our business operations, and harm our overall business prospects.
-If adequate funds are not otherwise available, we could be required to curtail operations significantly, including reducing our sales and marketing expenses which could negatively impact product sales and we could even be required to cease operations, liquidate our assets and possibly seek bankruptcy protection.
+If adequate funds are not otherwise available, we could be required to curtail operations significantly, including reducing our sales and marketing expenses which could negatively impact product sales, delaying new product initiatives, and we could even be required to cease operations, liquidate our assets and possibly seek bankruptcy protection.